phmaddux/Gosu/notes.md

 if else
 These are control flow statements.
 Eg they let you decide which bit of code is run based on criteria.

+Logic conditions to be used in if statements
+|| - means OR
+&& - means AND

 ## Git
 Git is the file versioning system programmers use.
 EG it is how we save shit.
 To make a new git in the terminal navigate to the top folder of your project and type: